US News | May 21, 2019 | San Antonio, Texas

-In today’s modern world, more and more schools are utilising technology at a rapid pace.
-In a 2015 study, researchers found that over 80% of all students reported using a computer during the week for school work.
-Today’s students are digital natives – they’ve grown up with technology woven into all facets of their lives.
-In order to keep up with the demand for technology in the curriculum, some schools have begun allowing their students to take devices home for schoolwork.
+Today’s students have grown up with technology woven into all facets of their lives.
+In order to keep up with the continued demand for technology in the curriculum, it has now become standard practice for many schools to allow their students to take devices home for schoolwork.

 At its surface, a 1-to-1 program is a great solution for schools across the board.
-After all, allowing students to take home school-owned devices ensures they always have access to their work and that they are always working with a device they are familiar with.
+After all, allowing students to take home school-owned devices ensures they have equitable access to their work and that they are always working with a device they are familiar with.
 When students are allowed to take school devices home, it helps bridge the gap between learning at school and learning at home.
-Nothing can beat that, right?
+Nothing beats that, right?

-However – as teachers and other school administrators know – letting students take devices home also comes with challenges.
-Here we discuss those challenges as well as proven solutions to make 1-1 take-home models more efficient for students and less burdensome on school staff.
+However, teachers and other school administrators know that letting students take devices home also comes with challenges, too.
+Here we discuss those challenges as well as proven solutions to make 1-to-1 take-home models more efficient for students and less burdensome on school staff.

 “I left my homework at home.”
 Prior to services like Google Classroom, those six words were the bane of almost every teacher’s existence.
 Now, imagine if you replaced “homework” with “curriculum.”
 Students who forget their device at home are not able to participate in lessons that require the use of a device – which puts them a day behind in classwork.

-Let’s be honest–students are notorious for being forgetful.
-And between calling parents or carers to bring in the device, missing out on classwork, and more, the distractions that come from a forgotten device have the potential to halt or alter your lesson for the entire day.
+Let’s be honest, students are notoriously forgetful.
+And between calling Mom or Dad to deliver the device, and missing out on classwork, a forgotten device can be a serious distraction to students and teachers for an entire day.